rpy2/rpy2/doc/source/robjects.rst

 Overview
 ========

-This module is intended for casual and general use.
+This module should be the right pick for casual and general use.
-Its aim is to abstracts some of the details and provide an intuitive interface to R.
+Its aim is to abstract some of the details and provide an intuitive interface to both Python and R programmers.

 >>> import rpy2.robjects as robjects

 :mod:`rpy2.robjects` is written on the top of :mod:`rpy2.rinterface`, and one not satisfied with it could easily build one's own flavor of a